 Leave behind the beaches of Barcelona and drive northwest, toward the French border, and you’ll soon find yourself passing through historic villages that get smaller as mountains loom larger.
 This is adventure territory, home to Spain’s wild Pyrenees Mountains and Aigüestortes and Estany de Sant Maurici, the only national park in Catalonia.
 Less than four hours from Barcelona, the region is a weekend road-tripper’s dream, one that invites snow sports in winter and hiking the rest of the year.
+Spain requires that visiting drivers carry an international driving permit, so be sure to grab yours before you leave.
 Here’s the best three-day itinerary to experience this off-the-beaten-path destination.

 Day 1: Historic Salt Mines, Golden Witches, and Michelin-Starred Cuisine